marcinkaczmarek10/pairs_generator_flask/README.md

 | :-------- | :------- | :-------------------------------- |
 | `draw_count`| `int` | **Required**.|

-Delete results for given draw.
+Delete result for a given draw.